-- (a) Base Offense Level: 6 - (b) Specific Offense Characteristics - (1) If the offense involved an act related to distribution for pecuniary gain, increase by the number of levels from the table in §2F1.1 corresponding to the retail value of the material, but in no event by less than 5 levels. - (2) If the offense involved material that portrays sadomasochistic conduct or other depictions of violence, increase by 4 levels. - (c) Cross Reference - (1) If the offense involved a criminal enterprise, apply the appropriate guideline from Chapter Two, Part E (Offenses Involving Criminal Enterprises and Racketeering) if the resulting offense level is greater than that determined above.
+- (a) Base Offense Level: 6 - (b) Specific Offense Characteristics - (1) If the offense involved an act related to distribution for pecuniary gain, increase by the number of levels from the table in §2F1.1 corresponding to the retail value of the material, but in no event by less than 5 levels. - (2) If the offense involved material that portrays sadistic or masochistic conduct or other depictions of violence, increase by 4 levels. - (c) Cross Reference - (1) If the offense involved transporting, distributing, receiving, possessing, or advertising to receive material involving the sexual exploitation of a minor, apply §2G2.2 (Transporting, Receiving, or Trafficking in Material Involving the Sexual Exploitation of a Minor).

-Statutory Provisions: 18 U.S.C §§ 1460-1463, 1465-1466.
+Statutory Provisions: 18 U.S.C. §§ 1460-1463, 1465-1466.
+For additional statutory provision(s), see Appendix A (Statutory Index).

-1. "Act related to distribution" as used in this guideline is to be construed broadly and includes production, transportation and possession with intent to distribute.
+1. "Act related to distribution," as used in this guideline, is to be construed broadly and includes production, transportation, and possession with intent to distribute.